EDUCATION FAQs

 Can I earn SPIN® CECs for continuing education through other organizations?

 Yes, you can petition to receive credit for workshops and courses completed through other educational organizations for a small fee.
 The course content must be directly applicable to your role as a Spinning® Instructor, and the course instructor must be qualified in the topic of the course.
 Petitioned courses must be earned within your renewal period, and you cannot submit the same course more than once within a single renewal period.
-Learn more about the petition process here.
+To get started, go to the Petitions page on SpinU.

 What is the difference between certification renewal and the Recertification Course?